 Preparing for life after graduation can be a scary thought especially if you’re not quite sure about what career path you want to take.
-Whilst you have the next three years to think about that, it’s important to be prepared so what ever happens, you’re ready for it.
+While you have the next three years to think about that, it’s important to be prepared so what ever happens - you’re ready for it.

 Today’s graduate is entering the most competitive job market.
-Many companies are trying to counteract the affects of the leave vote.
+Companies are trying to counteract the effects of the leave vote.
 This added to an already fierce graduate market where positions are fewer and the number of graduates continues to increase.

-A degree isn’t enough to stand out from the crowd; you need to be able to show your knowledge of the industry or role you want to work in.
-Look at the course content and module options you have, which ones will give you the most relevant insight and skills for your career path.
+A degree isn't enough to stand out from the crowd anymore: you need to be able to show your knowledge of the industry and of the role you want to work in.
+Look at the course content and module options you have, which ones will give you the most relevant insight and skills for your career path?

 You might have a degree in accounting, but want to be a banker.
 You might have a degree in geography, but want to work in marketing.
 If you think you haven’t chosen a directly relevant degree, don’t worry.
-Many skills that you will gain at university are transferrable to any job role.
-You’ll be learning key skills such as team work, research, organisation, project managing, prioritising, computer softwares, communication and the list goes on.
+Many skills that you will gain at university are transferable to different roles.
+You’ll be learning key skills such as team work, research, organisation, project managing, prioritising, computer software, communication etc.

 All of these attributes are what future employers will be looking for when recruiting and are crucial to your success in graduate recruitment assessment centres…